-Sunstone's cash and equity investments remain strong at ~\$23m, allowing expanded exploration activities to be fully funded should results in the next couple of months justify.
+Sunstone's cash and equity investments remain strong at ~\$21m, allowing expanded exploration activities at El Palmar on the back of these positive results.

 El Palmar is located in northern Ecuador (Figures 5 & 6) in the vicinity of the one-billion-tonne Llurimagua copper-molybdenum porphyry deposit and in the same regional structural belt that hosts the 2.6Bt Alpala copper-gold deposit within the Cascabel project (Figure 5 and see ASX announcement dated 12 August 2020).